loverly/awesome-automata/README.md

 fsm.addStates([{
   name: 'my-state-name', // For names and for creating the diagram

-  // Whether or not the input matches this state
-  compare: function (input) {
-    return boolean;
-  },

-  // Determines if this state is a final state
+  // Determines if this state has a return value
   accept: function (aggregateValue, input, visitedStates) {
     this.accept({/* Some object representing the return value */});
   },